Nutty101/nuBeton_BetterShops/README.md

 Using this is pretty simple.

-conditions.yml:

-test_condition: 'nubettershops Example Shop'  #validates if the shop is open.
-Any other state returns false.

-Events.yml:
+Conditions:
+  btrshops_isopen (Shop name)
+    Lets you check if the shop is open or not.
+If it does not exist, returns false (as well as notes in your logs upon BQ loading the package)
+Events:
+  btrshops_opengui (Shopname)

-test_event: 'nubettershops Example Shop'  # opens the shop gui to the player
+    Opens the shop GUI for the calling player on the event. btrshops_setshopstate (open/closed) (ShopName)
+    Opens and closes a shop based on your setting.